froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ![adaboost_reg_second_tree_data](/images/adaboost/ab_example_reg_second_tree_data_modified.png)
 *Modified dataset based on the weights.*

-Now, we fit the second model to this modifoed dataset.
+Now, we fit the second model to this modified dataset.
 The resulting model is illustrated in the next plot.

 ![adaboost_reg_first_tree](/images/adaboost/ab_example_reg_second_tree.png)
 *The second Decision Tree of the AdaBoost model.*

 Following the decision paths of this tree we see that three samples are wrongly predicted.
 The sample age $= 45$, likes height $= 0$, and likes goats $=0$ yields $233.33m$ is predicted, but the true value is $300m$.
 The sample age $= 42$, likes height $= 0$, and likes goats $= 0$, which is twice in the dataset also results in a prediction of $233.33m$, but the true value is $200m$.
 The remaining samples are correctly predicted.
+The Total Error is thus $\frac{3}{10}$.
 The influence $\alpha$ is thus

 $$\alpha = \frac{1}{2} \ln\Big(\frac{1 - TotalError}{TotalError}\Big)$$
 $$\alpha =  \frac{1}{2} \ln\Big(\frac{\frac{7}{10}}{\frac{3}{10}}\Big)$$